What is Good On You’s purpose?

 When a critical mass of users turn towards brands that avoid harm, we create a movement for change.

 Brands that don’t improve their practices will begin to feel the hip pocket and will be forced to change.
 And people around the globe will enjoy a fairer and more sustainable future.

 How is Good On You funded?

-Good On You has been financed by founder contributions, crowdfunding campaigns, grants and seed capital from social impact-driven investors.
+So far Good On You has been made possible by founder contributions, crowdfunding campaigns, grants and seed capital from social impact-driven investors.